Clinical Training Sites

 Encompassing one of the more comprehensive pediatric rotations in

-the country, two residents work closely with two fellows to learn the
+the country, three residents work closely with two fellows and 11 faculty to learn the

 breadth of pediatric otolaryngology at this hospital.
 Twelve pediatric

 otolaryngology faculty perform a wide range of procedures, including

 cleft lip and palate repair, rare among otolaryngology programs.

 services at this top-rated children’s hospital.